fuzzy-id/midas/doc/index.rst

 API Documentation
 =================

-Documentation for the :app:`midas` API.
+Documentation of the API.

 .. toctree::
    :maxdepth: 2

-   api
+   api/midas

 Indices and tables
 ==================